 Deliverables Provide oversight, advice and counsel to the project manager on the (Project Planning & conduct and requirements of the Operations and Maintenance phase.
-Execution) Determine if modification requests include appropriate justification and Lane 1 cost benefit analysis.
-Ascertain if actual expenses are in accordance with the budget plan.
+Execution) Verify that issues related to staffing, workforce, or other HR areas have Lane 1 been addressed.

-- Participate in the System Re-Certification and Re-Accreditation Reviews and Annual Operational Analysis as appropriate to your subject matter expertise and if requested by the National Center's IR Governance Plan or by the Project Manager. - System Re-Certification purpose is to: - 1.
+Project Reviews Lane 2 Participate in the System Re-Certification and Re-Accreditation Reviews and Annual Operational Analysis as appropriate to your subject matter expertise and if requested by the National Center's IR Governance Plan or by the Project Manager.
+System Re-Certification purpose is to:1.
 Ensure that the system is continuing to operate at an acceptable risk level

-- System Re-Accreditation purpose is to: - 1.
-Authorize continuation of the operation of an information system - Annual Operational Analysis purpose is to: - 1.
+System Re-Accreditation purpose is to:

+- 1. Authorize continuation of the operation of an information system - Annual Operational Analysis purpose is to: - 1.
 Evaluate system performance - 2.
 Determine user satisfaction with the system - 3.
-Evaluate adaptability to changing business needs - Evaluate if new technologies might improve the system
+Evaluate adaptability to changing business needs - 4.
+Evaluate if new technologies might improve the system

-- ❖ Participate in the Operations & Maintenance Stage Gate Review if requested by the National Center's IR Governance Plan and as appropriate to your subject matter expertise by providing a recommendation on the following Stage Gate Review questions: - 1.
-Do the annual reviews provide sufficient data for a decision on whether enhancements or modifications are needed or whether the system (solution) should be replaced or disposed of? - 2.
-Are the highest impact risks being monitored and the mitigation/contingency plans updated as appropriate? - 3.
-Have any variances from cost, schedule and performance baselines been identified and mitigated with plans for correction? - 4.
-Are the plans for continued operations/maintenance activities realistic and achievable with the available resources? - Have all previously established approval conditions been satisfied?
+Stage Gate Reviews Lane 3 Participate in the Operations & Maintenance Stage Gate Review if requested by the National Center's IR Governance Plan and as appropriate to your subject matter expertise by providing a recommendation on the following Stage Gate Review questions: 1.
+Do the annual reviews provide sufficient data for a decision on whether enhancements or modifications are needed or whether the system (solution) should be replaced or disposed of?
+2. Are the highest impact risks being monitored and the mitigation/contingency plans updated as appropriate?
+3. Have any variances from cost, schedule and performance baselines been identified and mitigated with plans for correction? , 4.
+Are the plans for continued operations/maintenance activities realistic and achievable with the available resources?
+5. Have all previously established approval conditions been satisfied?

 - Use the following questions to assist you with completing your responsibilities for this phase as appropriate to your subject matter expertise.
 Additional questions are located in the Additional Questions section of this manual. - 1.
-What was the actual project cost compared to plan? - 2.
-What is the status of all final bills/receipts, and are they complete? - 3.
-What was the outcome of the current cost benefit analysis? - 4.
+Are there any issues related to staff placement / reassignment or retraining that need to be addressed before the system can move into disposition phase? - 2.
+How well have "lessons learned" about staffing, workforce, or other HR areas been collected and documented? - 3.
 What issues and/or risks do you see that would affect the disposition of this project?

-Role of a Finance & Budget Critical Partner in Disposition Phase
+Role of a Human Resources/Business Owner Critical Partner in Disposition Phase